RoedieNgPinas/Create-a-token/README.md

 ## Description

-This contract is a basic simulation on how NFTs work and to create it
+This contract is a basic simulation on how NFTs work and how to create it

 ## Getting Started